-Chicken Stock with Herbs and Garlic – during this time of sickness, our refrigerator was never bare of stock (chicken stock, beef stock, mushroom stock).
+Chicken Stock with Herbs and Garlic – during this time of sickness, our refrigerator was never bare of stock (chicken stock and mushroom stock).
 Stock is a highly nourishing and hydrating food that is very easy to digest.
-A simple cup of homemade stock with chopped up herbs and garlic and a little bit of salt and pepper felt like the best medicine.
+A simple cup of homemade stock with chopped-up herbs and garlic and a little bit of salt and pepper felt like the best medicine.

 Healing Broth with Shiitake Mushrooms and Parsley – it’s best to use dried shiitake mushrooms for this healing broth.
-But, if you don’t have dried, you can simply use fresh shiitake mushrooms and increase the amount of stock used in my recipe.
+But, if you don’t have dried, you can simply use fresh shiitake mushrooms.

 Dry cough is one of the main symptoms of this illness.
 As well as a loss of taste and smell.
 To moisturize and support the nasal passageways (the entryway into the lungs), loosen mucus in the chest, and resolve the cough, we did herbal steams.